hheinzer/teal/README.md

 Visualize the resulting VTKHDF files directly with ParaView.

 The test cases demonstrate all capabilities of teal.
 If your editor supports "jump to definition", you can follow the program flow directly in the source.
-Function names, inline comments, and docstrings should be enough to understand what's going on.
+Function names and inline comments should be enough to understand what's going on.

 ## Requirements